 But that $10 won’t do you much good down the road unless you have a system for storing it in some kind of savings fund.
 That means routinely transferring it to your account electronically or making deposits at your brick-and-mortar bank.
 It’s this extra step that ensures those dollars will actually be reserved for a rainy day.

 “Transfer $10 a week over 52 weeks and you’ve suddenly got $520.
-Over five years’ time it becomes $2,600, and that practice over a decade adds up to $10,400,” says Matthew Angel, USAA's personal finance advice director.
+Over five years’ time it becomes $2,600, and that practice over a decade adds up to $10,400,” says Matthew Angel, USAA personal finance advice director.
 “The extra value of this habit comes after seeing how quickly a few transfers or deposits can grow your savings balance.
 Then, you’ll be motivated to save even more.”

 There are many ways to micro-save — some simpler than others.
 One time-tested strategy is practiced by Beth, a 24-year-old wife of a serviceman and mother of a 2-year-old boy.
-Her family recently settled in to a new home in Marietta, Georgia, after a permanent change of station (PCS), and the budget is tight.
+Her family settled into a new home in Marietta, Georgia, after a permanent change of station (PCS) and the budget is tight.
 So Beth clips coupons religiously and uses cash when grocery shopping.
 She knows, however, that these discounts earned can easily get lost in the shuffle.
-Hence, she immediately sums up the savings after every shopping visit and puts the extra dollars and cents into a family piggy bank — the contents of which she deposits into a real bank on a bi-weekly basis.
+Hence, she immediately sums up the savings after every shopping visit and puts the extra dollars and cents into a family piggy bank — the contents of which she deposits into a real bank on a biweekly basis.
 Two months of this regimen nets her $152; after 12 months, careful couponing has built up more than $900 in savings surplus.

 “Beth has created a system for savings that, although it produces small amounts, makes her feel more empowered about her finances,” Angel says.
 “It encourages her to save as much as she can.
 Now, if and when another PCS comes up, she’ll have moving expenses set aside.”